panicmechanic/ZMD/Readme.md

 - Added accuracy roll, a min/max system6.
 - Added a new GUI to the right, displays monster.fighter hp bars when in FOV
 - Added character info box to panel2, discarded irrelevant/duplicated information like xp.

+#Mission statement:

+ZMD is a roguelike in which you play an ancient Greek gladiator, hunting a beserk Zeus.
+You seek retribution and will have to journey to the top of Mount Olympus to claim your prize.
+On the way you will encounter many different randomised level types; forests, dungeons, the sea of the dead and the infamous Mt.
+Olympus.
+You will have to outwit great foes, avoid traps, solve puzzles, gather legendary items and battle mythic monsters.

+The game seeks to (eventually) have a feeling of undertaking a great journey, different every time you play.
+As inspired by the Odyssey and LOTR.
+Think an Odyssey Simulator.

+There should be many different level types for you to interact with, providing a great variety of challenges and problems to solve with brains or brawn as you continue your journey, creating your own odyssey as you go.

+Repetitive tasks (such as grinding) should be kept to a minimum, including those necessary to cross the dungeon, hot keys like fire/grab/open should be less than 5 and ideally use a universal hotkey system.

+The game takes inspiration from Brogue, Sil, Angband and DCSS, and aims to be simple and relatively intuitive, while providing deep and rewarding functionality through the complex systems synonymous with roguelikes(such as combat, effects, speed and random generation).
+It currently uses an experience point system, although this may change in the future.